-Plugins allow you to do almost anything from adding new features to integrating with third-party services.
+Plugins allow you to do almost anything from adding new features to integrating third-party services.
 There are plugins for just about everything you can think of!
 This is one of the main reasons WordPress is so popular.

-Basically, your website is your oyster when it comes to plugins. 🙂
+Your website is your oyster when it comes to plugins. 🙂

-How Do WordPress Plugins Work?
+How WordPress Plugins Work